15 Best WiFi Analyzer Apps & Monitoring Tools [Dec 2023]

 • Slow connection: Slow connection is a common issue found in WiFi which can be detected with the help of the Wifi analyzer apps.
 It also allows you to create a signal heatmap to visualize where the signal is strong and where you need to add something.

 • Weak Signal issue: Weak signal is a WiFi problem which occurs when you are not getting full connectivity and speed from your router device.
-Ideally, you should check the full WiFi signal strength in the status bar of your computer and mobile devices.
+For such cases, I recommend checking the full WiFi signal strength in the status bar of your computer and mobile devices.

 • WiFi speeds lagging behind wired internet connection: This problem happens when you do not get the desired speed promised by your Internet service provider.